2019 floods: The latest road closures in Ottawa, Gatineau and beyond | CBC News

 Pembroke

-- Albert and Alexander streets north of Lake Street as part of the city's efforts to keep people away from the waterfront.
+Albert and Alexander streets are closed north of Lake Street as part of the city's efforts to keep people away from the waterfront.

 Petawawa